Chewhern/SHSM/NLNET_Documentation/Technical_Verification.md

 # Subsequent Verification Plan
 During the Beta phase, the following test scenarios will be prioritized:

-- Cross-language client development and integration verification: Write a minimum usable client example for each of Go, Node.js, TypeScript, Python, and Java, and verify their communication processes with the SHSM server.
-The goal at this stage is to ensure the basic call chain is working, rather than covering all boundary conditions.
 - KEM, Initialize and export functions will be determined and test again: This is to check if these features and functions were to stay or removed from the next phase.